Allergy Shots: How Often? Build-Up vs. Maintenance Schedule

 - Convenience

-- Self-administered at home with Curex; 1-2x/week build-up then monthly maintenance; brief self-observation after each dose
+- Self-administered at home with Curex; once weekly build-up then ongoing maintenance; brief self-observation after each dose

 - Safety

-- 0.1-0.2% systemic reaction rate per injection; first dose and every dose change supervised live over Zoom, with a prescribed epinephrine auto-injector confirmed on hand
+- 0.1-0.2% systemic reaction rate per injection; the first injection from each new vial or concentration supervised live in the Virtual Shot Room, with a prescribed epinephrine auto-injector confirmed on hand

 - Efficacy